 Costco Travel vs. Booking Directly

-A real key is to see whether Costco Travel can beat or match the price of booking flights and rooms directly with the airlines and hotels.
+A real key is to see whether Costco can beat or match the price of booking flights and rooms directly with the airlines and hotels.

 For our Puerto Rico example, I had chosen a room at the Sheraton (part of Starwood Hotels) and a flight on Delta Airlines, so I went to the respective companies’ websites.